samuelsmal/samuelsmal.github.io/collections/_posts/2022-04-01-time_in_a_distributed_messaging_world.md

 where we take the global aggregate over a window the order inside these windows can be neglected, the median is still the same.

-So let's assume that your sensor has a way of identifying when it made a wrong measurements.
-It now sends the following message:
+So let's assume that your sensor has a way of identifying if it made a wrong measurement and can correct previous values.
+It now sends the following update message:

 ```
 {
+ "id": 1
  "timestamp": 123,
  "value": 42,
- "id": 1
 }
 ```

-If it determined that a measurement is fault it will send the corrected `value` but keep the old `id` and `timestamp`.
-Let's assume that our Processor can recalculate the values for older windows if a message arrives out-of-window, and that we know get for some measurements more than one value.
+If the sensor determines that a measurement is faulty, a corrected `value` will be sent, keeping the old `id` and `timestamp`.
+Let's assume that our Processor can recalculate the values for older windows if a message arrives out-of-window, and that we now get for some measurements more than one value.
 How do we determine which to use?
-If we pick the one with later $t_{\text{processor arrival}}$ we do not cover out-of-order events, e.g. in case of a distributed system it can happen that the corrected value arrives before the original, faulty one.
+If we pick the one with later $t_\text{processor arrival}$ we do not cover out-of-order events, e.g. in case of a distributed system it can happen that the corrected value arrives before the original, faulty one.

 Thus you need to be able to restore order, or be able to determine which is the most-current value.
 Thus you further modify the sensor message:

 ```
 {
+ "id": 1
  "measurement_timestamp": 123,
  "send_timestamp": 133,
  "value": 32,
- "id": 1
 }
 ```